Factbox - Euro zone debt crisis: coming events

 GOVERNMENT DEBT SUPPLY:

--- Athens is expected to continue monthly auctions of three- and six-month T-bills in March as it needs to refinance a total of 3.05 billion euros of maturing paper.
+- Athens is expected to continue monthly auctions of 3- and 6-month T-bills in March as it needs to refinance a total of 3.05 billion euros of maturing paper.
 Monthly T-bill sales are Greece's sole source of market funding.

 DATA: